panlm/panlm.github.io/docs/others/network/openswan-s2svpn-tgw.md

 refer: [[../../../../Excalidraw/bedrock-runtime-endpoint|bedrock-runtime-endpoint]]

 ## aws commercial region
-- create customer gateway with your public ip address in your china region
+- create customer gateway (CGW) with your public ip address in your china region
-- create tgw
+- create TGW
 - create attachment for your existed vpc
 - create s2svpn connection
-    - choose tgw
+    - choose TGW
-    - choose customer gw
+    - choose CGW
-    - choose static routing
+    - choose static routing (NO dynamic)
     - keep default for others
-- download vpn configuration
+- download VPN configuration
-    - vendor: generic
+    - vendor: generic (or openswan)
-    - platform: generic
+    - platform: generic (or openswan)
     - ikev1
 - you need understand how to setup route tables